Definition of subsidiary: a company which is primarily owned by another company, rather than external shareholders.

 However, in principle, it’s still much neater to structure a transaction where all the acquirer needs to do is purchase a single subsidiary.

 If a group operated several businesses from a single company, the sale & purchase agreement would have to go into intricate detail as to which parts the acquirer is and isn’t actually buying.
+The best merger & acquisitions books and consulting books can explain this in more detail.

 How is the word subsidiary used in a sentence?